techidaily/site-win11-tips/source/_posts/mastering-net-restoration-on-your-machine-max-156.md

 ## 3\.
 How to Repair .NET Framework Using PowerShell

- If the issue persists, try reinstalling .NET Framework on your Windows PC using[PowerShell](https://www.makeuseof.com/what-is-windows-powershell/) .
+ If the issue persists, try reinstalling .NET Framework on your Windows PC using [PowerShell](https://www.makeuseof.com/what-is-windows-powershell/) .
 You can use the shell application to perform a clean install of the .NET Framework and other associated tools.
 Here’s how to do it.

 1. Press the**Win** key and type**PowerShell** .
 2. Right-click on**PowerShell** and select**Run as administrator.**